Oral Presentation Tips for MCS-378: Operating Systems (Fall 2007)

-On two occasions I have taught a First Term Seminar course, where one of the
+On several occasions I have taught a First Term Seminar course, where one of the

 goals was to build oral communication skills.
 In each case I had the